Airliner: USSR

 Soon after the war, most of the Soviet fleet of airliners consisted of DC-3s or Lisunov Li-2s.
 These planes were in desperate need of replacement, and in 1946, the Ilyushin Il-12 made its first flight.
 The Il-12 was very similar in design to American Convair 240, except was unpressurized.
 In 1953, the Ilyushin Il-14 made its first flight, and this version was equipped with much more powerful engines.
 The main contribution that the Soviets made in regards to airliners was the Antonov An-2.
 This plane is a biplane, unlike most of the other airliners, and sold more units than any other transport plane.

 Types

 Narrow-body airliners

 The most common airliners are the narrow-body aircraft, or single-aisles.

-The earliest jet airliner were narrowbodies: the initial de Havilland Comet, the Boeing 707 and its competitor the Douglas DC-8.
+The earliest jet airliners were narrowbodies: the initial de Havilland Comet, the Boeing 707 and its competitor the Douglas DC-8.

-They were followed by smaller models : the Douglas DC-9 and its MD-80/MD-90/Boeing 717 derivatives; the Boeing 727, 737 and 757 using the 707 cabin cross-section; or the Tupolev Tu-154, Ilyushin IL-18, and the Ilyushin IL-62.
+They were followed by smaller models : the Douglas DC-9 and its MD-80/MD-90/Boeing 717 derivatives; the Boeing 727, 737 and 757 using the 707 cabin cross-section; or the Tupolev Tu-154, Ilyushin Il-18, and the Ilyushin Il-62.

-Currently produced narrow-body airliners include the Airbus A220 and A320 family, Boeing 737 and Embraer E-Jet family, generally used for medium-haul flights with 100 to 240 passengers.
+Currently produced narrow-body airliners include the Airbus A220, A320 family, Boeing 737, Embraer E-Jet family and Comac C919, generally used for medium-haul flights with 100 to 240 passengers.

-They could be joined by the in-development Comac C919 and Irkut MC-21.
+They could be joined by the in-development Irkut MC-21.